Moore's Ford Massacre: Activists reenact racist lynching as a call for justice

 And just like that the energy in the room shifts; a sense of camaraderie replaces the discomfort.
 Everyone is dedicated to getting this right, not only for the sake of the play, but also for the memory of the four people killed.

 The scene begins again.
-This time, when Rascone says the N-word, it’s sharp and emphatic.
+This time, when Rascona says the N-word, it’s sharp and emphatic.
 Absolutely no one laughs.

 The reenactment ends violently and quickly.
 There’s screams, gunfire and then, silence.
 A woman dressed in funeral black, stands over the actors bodies and performs Billie Holiday’s mournful eulogy, “Strange Fruit.”
 Her voice breaks on every other word.